HL7/davinci-dtr/input/pagecontent/specification.md

 When remote value sets are referenced in Questionnaires, full URLs are recommended.
 If you are using local value sets a relative path is recommended.

-Note: Expanding a large value set at run time, may slow down your DTR app.
+> **NOTE:** Expanding a large value set at run time, may slow down your DTR app.
 In other words having your value set already expanded could give the user a better client side experience.

 #### Questionnaires and expressions